Scholarships and Financial Aid

 For more information, contact Heather Parks (479-575-2596), Project Director for Scholarships and External Relations.

-- ADD email@example.com to your e-mail address book, as some e-mail servers will block this address.
-The AcademicWorks system will send emails from this email address, please check your spam\junk folder if you are not receiving them.
+- Add firstname.lastname@example.org to your e-mail address book, as some e-mail servers will block this address.
+The AcademicWorks system will send emails from this email address.
+Please check your spam/junk folder if you are not receiving them.
 You should also add the email address for Heather Parks email@example.com to your email address book as well

 - We encourage all recipients to use their scholarship offer as confirmation for all appropriate notifications to local news media, educational entities and interested organizations.

 - A letter of appreciation (if required) written to the listed scholarship donor(s) must be submitted by July 1 to ensure the timely disbursal of scholarship funds.
 Please follow the guidelines provided for letters of appreciation.
 Funds will only be released to student accounts after all required letters of appreciation are received and approved.
 Letter Guidelines can be found at the bottom of this page.

 - By August 1, recipients of new scholarship awards must log in to the Bumpers College Scholarship application to record their intent to accept or decline the scholarship offer.